osisoft/PI-Adapter/V1/Configuration/Data filters configuration.md

 ## Configure data filters

-Complete the following procedure to change the data filters configuration:
+Complete the following steps to change the data filters configuration:

-1. Using any text editor, create a file that contains the data filters configuration in JSON form.
+1. Using any text editor, create a file that contains the data filters configuration in the JSON format.
     - For content structure, see [Data filters example](#data-filters-example).
     - For all available parameters, see [Data filters parameters](#data-filters-parameters).